opencast/adopter-registration-server/README.md

 ## User model / security:
 To ensure security there is a role based user model implemented.
-Before handling the first request this app will create the database, create the roles "readonly" and "superuser" and will create the default superuser defined in `config.py`.
+Before handling the first request this app will create the database, create the roles "readonly" and "superuser" and will create the default superuser defined in `config.py` (default: Email: "admin", "Password": "admin").
 This default admin should be configured with a strong password or be deleted after another superuser was created.

 To access the admin page you need to create an account.
 The created user will not have any permissions.